 Child support orders are subject to modification under certain circumstances.
 Please refer to our Modification of Orders page for more information on this topic.

 The obligation to pay or the right to receive child support can drastically change your finances for years to come.
-At Shilts & Setlak, LLC, Mike and Emily, our child support attorneys, can explain your rights and help you negotiate a support resolution that meets your individual circumstances.
+At Shilts & Setlak, LLC, Mike, our child support attorney, can explain your rights and help you negotiate a support resolution that meets your individual circumstances.
 If you are considering divorce, seeking child support, or have been sued for support, contact Shilts & Setlak, LLC for compassionate assistance.